Disclosure Of Material Facts or Circumstances

-If you have any doubt as to whether a circumstance is material, please advise us and we will confirm in writing by return.
+If you have any doubt as to whether a fact or circumstance is material, please advise us and we will confirm in writing by return.
 For further advice and guidance please:

 Call Us on 01384 442 165 (Monday – Friday 9am – 5pm) or Visit our Offices

-Please remember that if any material circumstances change during the policy period, you must always notify your insurers immediately.
+Please remember that if any material facts or circumstances change during the policy period, you must always notify your insurers immediately.
 N.B.
-Failure to disclose a material circumstance could invalidate your policy cover.
+Failure to disclose a material fact or circumstance could invalidate your policy cover.